ArdaOkan97/Arda_Okan-VMG_Candidate_Project/README.md

    After the video runs, the x-y coordinates of the detected ball will be displayed in a figure.

 More information about the algorithm can be seen in the report.

+You can run 'test.py' after downloading all files in this project to see how 'detectBall()' function works in 'vmg.py'.
+Uncomment Line 42 in 'vmg.py' to see the generated mask for each frame.